 We recommend certain Compression Stockings / Socks for medical conditions, traveling and everyday-wear.
-The following information and Compression Stocking Guide explains the category for each different medical condition you may have to help with your vascular circulation.
-Diabetes / Edema / Frequent Flyers / Pregnancy / Varicose Veins / Spider Veins / Pre-Operative / Post-Operative
+The following information and Compression Stocking Guide explains the category for each different medical condition you may have.
+This Compression Stocking Guide helps with your vascular circulation.
+These medical conditions include: Diabetes / Edema / Frequent Flyers / Pregnancy / Varicose Veins / Spider Veins / Pre-Operative / Post-Operative.

 ALL-our Brand Name Compression Stockings / Socks are LATEX-FREE

 Diabetes is a condition where the body can’t process sugars in a regular way.
-This can cause problems for the entire body, including de-sensitized extremities, poor eyesight, and damage to the heart, kidneys, nerves, and veins.
+This can cause problems for the entire body.
+Which includes de-sensitized extremities, poor eyesight, and damage to the heart, kidneys, nerves, and veins.
 If you have diabetes, you should be seeing a physician regularly.

-One of the complications of diabetes is the feet become numb, and circulation is reduced, meaning that small cuts, bruises, or blisters can take a long time to heal.
+One of the complications of diabetes is the feet become numb.
+When this happens, circulation is reduced, meaning that small cuts, bruises, or blisters can take a long time to heal.
 This can lead to ulcerations on the feet, infections, and if left untreated, amputations.
 It is very important for a diabetic to have soft, seamless socks and hose to reduce the risk of damage to the feet.
 This is exacerbated by an increased vulnerability to fungal infections, like athlete’s foot and chronic foot odor.

 Edema is the swelling of tissues from fluid retention.
-This can be caused by a number of things, including poor circulation, heavy sodium intake, pregnancy, burns, and a host of more serious health problems such as heart liver, or kidney failure.
-If swelling persists, contact a physician.
+This can be caused by a number of things.
+Including poor circulation, heavy sodium intake, pregnancy, burns, and a host of more serious health problems such as heart liver, or kidney failure.
+In essence, if swelling persists, contact a physician.

-Treatment for swelling can include elevating the legs above the heart to lower fluid pressure, and using graduated compression hosiery to supplement the veins ability to return blood from the lower legs up to the rest of the body.
-Alot of individuals experience the – pooling of blood – in the ankles.
-That’s why the compression is strongest at the ankle, and decreases up the leg to aid in pressing the fluids out of the swollen and tender parts of the lower leg especially the ankle area.
+Treatment for swelling can include elevating the legs above the heart to lower fluid pressure.
+Also, using graduated compression hosiery to supplement the veins ability to return blood from the lower legs up to the rest of the body.
+A lot of individuals experience the – pooling of blood – in the ankles.
+That’s why the compression is strongest at the ankle, and decreases up the leg.
+This process aids in pressing the fluids out of the swollen and tender parts of the lower leg especially the ankle area.

-If you have edema, ask your physician about graduated compression stockings for leg swelling, to alleviate your tired, achy legs.
+If you have edema, ask your physician about graduated compression stockings for leg swelling.
+These stockings help to alleviate your tired, achy legs.
 Experience the comfort, quality and relief, for healthier legs!

 Wear your stockings when you fly.
 Take an aspirin, drink plenty of water, and stretch your legs as much as you can.
 An article in the The Wall Street Journal*, on May 12, 2004, reminded us that Economy Class Syndrome is a real danger.